 But when you are 12 or 13 you say ‘Yo or ‘sup’!!” (abbreviation for what’s up)

 WOW!
 I – did – not – know – that!!
 Needless to say this was a proud moment!
-Yay, Social Thinking skills and I just can’t help but wonder: What will this young man of mine teach me next!?!
+Yay!
+I just can’t help but wonder: What will this young man of mine teach me next!?!
 I am also thinking that perhaps my days at micro-coaching the playground are numbered.
 A lofty dream… but hey…

 © Leah Kelley, Thirty Days of Autism, (2011)